stonepros/stone/doc/mgr/nfs.rst

 =========================

-It may be possible to deploy and manage the NFS ganesha daemons without orchestration frameworks such as cephadm or rook.
+It may be possible to deploy and manage the NFS ganesha daemons without orchestration frameworks such as stoneadm or rook.

 .. note:: Manual configuration is not tested or fully documented; your
           mileage may vary.
 If you make this work, please help us by